matte21/line-solver/README.md

 ```
 lineInstall
 ```
 LINE is now installed.
-To begin using it, add all LINE folders to the path:
+To begin using it, add all LINE folders to the path with the following command:
 ```
 lineStart
 ```
+The last command will need to be used at the begin of every MATLAB session.
 Finally, run the LINE demonstrators using
 ```
 allExamples
 ```